ArtBlocks/artblocks-docs/powered-by-art-blocks-pbab-onboarding/PBAB 101/pbab-project-launch.md

 ---
-description: A high level overview of launching new projects on a new PBAB contract.
+order: 800
 ---
 # PBAB Project Launch

+A high level overview of launching new projects on a new PBAB contract.

+---

 After having deployed a PBAB contract, you can now create projects on your contract.